mayaAtanasova/drDolitlle/README.md

 * The admin has tools available to edit the services data: add rows to teh tables, edit the table contents, delete table rows - either by one or in selected batches

 ## Purpose
-Developed as a final project for the Soft Uni Angular course The ap is in production and can be seen at www.dr-dolittle.net.
+Developed as a final project for the Soft Uni Angular course.

+The ap is in production and can be seen at www.dr-dolittle.net.
 If you are in the area and need a vet service I can recommend it :)